noahbrenner/instrument-catalog-py/instrument_catalog/doc/api.md

 * `successful` (boolean): Whether or not the request succeeded.
 * `errors` (array[string]): Descriptions of each request error that was detected.
-* `data` (object or list[object]): The data you requested, if successful, otherwise an empty object.
+* `data` (object or array[object]): The data you requested, if successful, otherwise an empty object.
 Every object returned, whether alone or in an array, is either a Category Object or an Instrument Object with the exception of `DELETE` requests (see below for details).

 The documentation for each endpoint will only describe the contents of `data` upon a successful request, as the other keys are identical for every endpoint.